Bag0niku/Kickstarter-analysis/README.md

   - Could compare the length of the campaigns versus their outcome and staring month.

 - What are some limitations of this dataset?
-  - This is very general information I would like more granular data.
+  - This is very general information and I would like more granular data.
 For Example: How many pledge levels and their dollar value amounts, the number of backers for those pledge levels, how many backers pledged each day and what day in the length of the campaign did the project become successful.
 With those we'd be able to find the best price points of pledge levels for Louise's funding campaign and have a better view of how visible different campaigns are.